MFR6340/theenglishextension.org/young-world-2/Unit-5: Are We There Yet?.md

 <img src="https://i.imgur.com/Cgf8KU8.png" width="25%" />

-There seem to be thousands of books written about the Titantic.
-It’s such an appealing story that continues to the imagination of so many.
+There seem to be thousands of books written about the Titanic.
+It’s such an appealing story that continues to spark the imagination of so many.
 This book by Scholastic is only one of the many that we can recommend.
 The story describes the fictional characters of Jimmy, a twelve year old from Ireland and Omar a boy from Lebanon, and describes their adventures around ship with a gripping account of the event.

 <a href="https://www.bookdepository.com/Titanic-Stephen-Davies/9781407178752?ref=grid-view&qid=1673883552652&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1041054587" rel="nofollow">Buy on Orell Füssli</a>